Kegworth Heritage Centre

 Accreditation At Kegworth Heritage Centre

-We have now submitted our return to the UK Arts Council to establish whether we meet the requirements for Accreditation.
-This involved sending a number of documents through an electronic portal which will then be assessed against the Accreditation Standard by a panel of museum experts.
+In July 2025 we submitted our return to the UK Arts Council to establish whether we met the requirements for Accreditation.
+This involved sending a number of documents through an electronic portal which were then assessed against the Accreditation Standard by a panel of museum experts.
+This was followed by a site visit in October where our lead assessor came to visit, look around KHC and discuss some additional issues and verify that we really did exist and could show them the evidence!
+Finally, the decision panel met on the 5th of February 2026 and on 19th February 2026 we received the news that we had achieved Full Accreditation.

 Kegworth Museum was previously accredited in 1995 and renewed in 2010 but in February 2013 the committee decided not to continue with the accreditation programme.
 After 2018 when a new board was appointed, there was a split in opinion as to whether to pursue accreditation under the new scheme and the idea was left on the back-burner.

-In 2020, when the current board took over KHC it was unanimously agreed that we should enrol in the new "Working To Accreditation" Programme and since then we have been diligently working in the background to rebuild all our documentation, policies and processes to see the requirements of the standard.
+In 2020, when the current board took over KHC, it was unanimously agreed that we should enrol in the new "Working To Accreditation" Programme and since then we have been diligently working in the background to rebuild all our documentation, policies and processes to meet the requirements of the standard.

 It has been a huge amount of work, but we believe that small, volunteer run museums like ours will be at huge risk in the future unless they have achieved this recognition.